 'One of Frank's friends?'

 'You're quick, Miles.
 I like that in a man.'

 'What are your plans now?
 You know you're welcome here as long as you would welcome Chloe if you were mine.'

+'If I were yours.'
 She grinned at that and he had to fight the rising feeling, force it down again.
-That smile had hit him amidships and he pleaded.
-'Please don't,' he sighed, 'I see how Frank would have had no defences and I don't either.'
+Her smile had hit him amidships and he pleaded.
+'Please don't do this.'